 - Creating fake reviews (a serious ethical breach)

-Many businesses focus exclusively on Google reviews while ignoring reviews on other directory platforms.
-This creates inconsistent social proof across your online presence and misses opportunities to engage with customers on their preferred platforms.
+Many businesses focus only on Google reviews and ignore reviews on other directory platforms.
+That leaves your social proof uneven across your online presence and misses chances to engage customers where they already are.

 Success Story: A local restaurant implemented a comprehensive review management strategy across all their directory listings, responding to every review within 24 hours.
 Within six months, their average rating increased by 1.2 stars, and customer engagement rose by 47%.
 Most importantly, they attributed a 28% increase in new customers to their improved directory presence.